CatchTheRecord/KPL-Token-Sender/README.md

     npm install
     ```

-3. Create a `.env` file in the root directory to store your secret key:
+3. Edit your `.env` file in the root directory to store your secret key:

     ```bash
     touch .env